 Private sector landlords, not for profit sector housing providers, the development sector, the construction industry, Auckland Council and central government all contribute to delivering Homes and Places across Auckland.

 Private individuals, community housing providers, and central government are the main housing providers within Auckland.

-- the provision of accommodation support for individuals
+- providing accommodation support for individuals

-- policy settings and the legislative framework.
+- policy settings and the legislative frameworks.

-Auckland Council and central government work together to deliver homes and places through:
+Auckland Council and central government work together to deliver Homes and Places through:

 - contributing funding that supports the provision of

 - delivering projects that unlock development opportunities.